renatocaliari/contornos/docs/en/contornos.md

 The allocation of people differs depending on the structural role that will be played in the contorno.

-When the revaluation period arrives, or when any contorno participant creates a booster with this order, it is necessary to carry out a [revaluation](#revaluation%C3%A7%C3%A3o-de-aloca%C3%A7%C3%A3o ).
+When the revaluation period arrives, or when any contorno participant creates a booster with this order, it is necessary to carry out a [evaluation](#general-evaluation).

 ### Guardian and agent allocation
 #### Guardian